 Capturing Charles de Gaulle’s naturally exaggerated features without making him look like a caricature was a challenge for Richard Pumphrey as he finished his seventh and final sculpture for the National D-Day Memorial.

 De Gaulle was among four busts installed for the 66th anniversary of D-Day celebration June 6.
-Pumphrey, a professor of art at Lynchburg College, was commissioned to sculpt busts of seven top allied leaders during World War II: President Franklin Delano Roosevelt, President Harry S Truman, British Prime Minister Winston Churchill, Clement Attlee (Churchill’s successor), Soviet leader Joseph Stalin, Chinese leader Chiang Kai-shek, and French leader Charles de Gaulle.
+Pumphrey, a professor of art at University of Lynchburg, was commissioned to sculpt busts of seven top allied leaders during World War II: President Franklin Delano Roosevelt, President Harry S Truman, British Prime Minister Winston Churchill, Clement Attlee (Churchill’s successor), Soviet leader Joseph Stalin, Chinese leader Chiang Kai-shek, and French leader Charles de Gaulle.

 Each personality presented its own unique challenges.
 “De Gaulle’s appearance is one of exaggeration,” Pumphrey said.
 “Clement Atlee was an intellectual powerhouse.
 The challenge is to convey that in a visual form.”